vercel/virtual-event-starter-kit/README.md

 Provision your own Redis instance and set `REDIS_PORT`, `REDIS_URL`, `REDIS_PASSWORD`, `REDIS_SSL_ENABLED` and `REDIS_EMAIL_TO_ID_SECRET` (come up with your own secret string) on [Vercel Project Environment Variables Settings](https://vercel.com/docs/environment-variables) for the production environment.

 If you do not want to maintain a Redis server, you can use [Upstash](https://upstash.com/) which provides Serverless Redis with a free tier.

----

-## Contributing

-We’re on a mission to create an open-source alternative to hopin / airmeet that will enable anyone to simply build their own events platform that will be 100% customisable, 100% open-source and 100% brag-worthy ;)

-We’re aiming to build an active community of developers who will work together to help us realise this mission.
-You are welcome to contribute to the issues on this repository on Github.
-Contributing to open-source projects is an excellent way for users to become contributors.
-And it’s both a fun and rewarding experience.
-We’re ready to swag it out, too, for every valid PR!

-P.S - Be sure to check contribution guidelines, review, and merge policies.